LeonhardSchwertfeger/GenAI-PoD/README.md

-# GenAI: Your Command-Line Solution for AI Image Generation & Webshop Automation
+# GenAI-PoD: Your Command-Line Solution for AI Image Generation & Webshop Automation

 > **Automate your entire print-on-demand workflow— from AI-driven image creation
 > to uploads on leading platforms like Spreadshirt & Redbubble.**